stencila/website/src/learn/languages/mini.md

 Mini is implemented in JavaScript and is only slightly more advanced than the expressions that you write in your calculator or into the cell of a spreadsheet.
 It is intended to be easy to write code in and easy to understand.

+Note that since you can use multiple languages in one Stencila document, you can use these languages to manipulate variables created using Mini.

 **Learn about Mini's :**

 * [Data types](#data-types)
 * [Functions](#functions)
 * [Calls](#calls)
 * [Operators](#operators)

 ## Data types